Table of Contents

 From triglycerol to di(acyl)glycerol to mono(acyl)glycerol

-The properties of membrane lipids
+Properties of membrane lipids

-The structure of membrane lipids
+Structure of membrane lipids

 Sphingomyelin is located mainly in the myelin sheaths of the neurons.
 The hydroxyl group of ceramide is esterified with a phosphate group.
 An additional amino alcohol, choline, is bound to this phosphate group.